 Our testimonies encourage us to work locally and globally for social justice, support peacemakers and care for the environment.
 It's not always easy to live this way, but as Quakers we try to help, support and encourage each other to keep trying.

 Quakers believe everyone is equal.
 This means working to change the systems that cause injustice and hinder true community.
 It also means working with people who suffer injustice, such as prisoners and asylum seekers.
-Our fundamental commitment to inclusion means we welcome the lesbian, gay, bisexual and transgendered (LGBT) community.
+This testimony led us to campaign for marriage equality.

 Truth and integrity